Beginner's Guide to UTM Parameters

 A Beginners Guide to UTM Parameters (And How to Use Them)

 UTM parameters can tell you all kinds of things about your traffic from pretty much any source.
-Just use a special campaign link with some extra code bits at the end and boom, extra data!
+Just use a special campaign link with some extra code bits at the end, and boom, extra data!
+Oh, and there are even UTM link tools you can use to easily create your URLs, making it pretty simple to do.

-In this article, we’ll go through the basics of UTM parameters and how you can use UTM code to improve your marketing analytics and make better decisions.
+In this article, I’ll cover the basics of UTM parameters and how you can use UTM code to improve your marketing analytics, make better decisions, and grow your business or brand.

 MonsterInsights is the best WordPress Analytics plugin.
 Get it for free!